Freda Patricia Bridgeman

 • Norman enlisted in the 16th Reinforcements, J Company, New Zealand Expeditionary Force as a Private.
 He was a cheesemaker and gave his next of kin as his father J A Bridgeman of Maire Street, Inglewood, Taranaki, New Zealand.
 He embarked on the 20 August 1916 from New Zealand on the "Navua" bound for Devonport, England.

-• Norman Bridgeman died on 20 October 1956 in 3 Maranui Street, New Plymouth, New Zealand.
+• Norman Bridgeman died on 20 October 1956 in 3 Maranui Street, New Plymouth, New Zealand, at age 60.
 He was a railway servant.

 • Norman was buried on 23 October 1956 in Te Henui Cemetery.